 How To Find a Wall Stud in a Brick House

-Therefore, if you’re looking to hang a heavy decor piece to elevate the look of your rustic brick walls, you’ll want to follow these simple steps first to locate your studs.
+Therefore, if you want to hang a heavy decor piece to elevate the look of your rustic brick walls, you’ll want to follow these simple steps first to locate your studs.

-Keep in mind that you’ll likely need a stud finder throughout this process.
-The Franklin Sensors Stud Finder (available on Amazon.com) is lightweight, accurate, and will efficiently run on a single charge for hours on end.
+Remember that you’ll likely need a stud finder throughout this process.
+The Franklin Sensors Stud Finder (available on Amazon.com) is lightweight, accurate, and will run efficiently on a single charge for hours on end.

 All you need to do is: